 The National Center for Media Forensics

-The National Center for Media Forensics offers a Master of Science in Recording Arts emphasis in Media Forensics (MSRA-MF) degree program.
+The National Center for Media Forensics offers a Master of Science in Media Forensics (MSMF) degree program.
 This program prepares students from various backgrounds for work in the field of forensic audio, video, and image analysis utilizing the state-of-the-art methods and technology necessary to fight crime in the digital age.